wfingersoll/ITSC-4155-Team-12/README.md

 To setup, simply run the command: `make init` while in the backend directory.

 To test the project, simply run the command: `make test` while in the backend directory.

+If additional dependencies are needed, they can be added using the command: `poetry add \[DEPENDENCY NAME\]`

+## Frontend

+Make sure that npm is installed before continuing.

+To get started, React can be installed with the command: `npm install react`

+After react is installed, navigate to the frontend directory and run the command: `npm start` to start the server.

+For more information, check the readme in the frontend directory.